UltronFoundationDev/public_docs/UltronChangelog.md

 **In this file Ultron team lists rollout and development updates for each week for all Ultron Foundation main products.**

+## Ultron Foundation updates from 09.01-13.01.2023

+**NFT Staking Hub**
+* Wrong package id fixed;
+* Buybacks id fixed;
+* Import of the delayed buybacks through the market implemented;
+* A delay of 12 blocks in BSC blockchain was applied to avoid possible chain reorg;

+**Infrastructure**
+* Calculation change for airdrop when autocompound=off on current version of staking (Rewards airdrop calculation update) - completed, now testing;
+* Upgrading nodes for the Ultron network, setting up private nodes for BSC and Tron;
+* Queues on celery are refactored;

+**Website**
+* Website migration is almost complete;
+* Static generation of all pages is configured;
+* Minor changes in data (added a blog and new employees information)

 ## Ultron Foundation updates from 02.01-06.01.2023